mhinz/vim-rfc/README.md

-vim-rfc is a plugin to query the RFC database and loading RFC/STD documents into a Vim buffer.
+vim-rfc is a plugin for easy querying of the RFC database and loading RFC/STD documents into a Vim buffer.

-It is mostly written in Ruby.
+It's mostly written in Ruby.

 ![Example: RQ cidr](https://github.com/mhinz/vim-rfc/raw/master/rfc.png)